forrestxu123/Android-Framework-System-Design/quality/quality.md

 # Decoding Android Quality: A Comprehensive Technical Analysis
 **by [Jinlin Xu]**

 This document serves as a guide for achieving technical quality excellence in Android development.
-It offers insights into issue identification, monitoring strategies, and problem resolution,providing developers with practical knowledge to ensure excellent outcomes.
+It offers insights into issue identification, monitoring strategies, and problem resolution,providing developers with practical knowledge to ensure excellent products.
 The key features we will introduce include:

 [- Stability:](#a)